comphy-lab/pyRheo/docs/README.md

 G_prime_predict, G_double_prime_predict = evaluator_oscillation.compute_model(params, time_predict) # angular frequency instead of time
 ```

 # Tutorials
-5 tutorials

-## Fitting creep data

-### Import packages

-### Loading data

-### Fitting model

-### Plotting model

-### Analyzing model parameters

-# Demos

-## Fitting a master curve

-## Fitting a model with Mittag-Leffler function
+The folder `/demos` contains several tutorial that show how to use pyRheo for modeling creep, stress relaxation, oscillation, and rotation data.

 # Machine Learning classifier
 pyRheo contains pre-trained **Multi-Layer Perceptron (MLP)** models that classifies a creep, stress relaxation, oscillation, or rotation dataset in order to automatically suggest a viscoelastic model that could likely fit the dataset.
+This option is called when setting, for example, `model_creep = CreepModel(model="auto")`.
 Here, we summarize how the MLP models are trained.
+Note that the user does not require to change their data.
+The following information is for transparency purposes, and it is automated in pyRheo.

 ## Data standardization
 The **MLP** models are trained with synthetic data generated from randomly assigning values to parameters in the constitutive equations of several viscoelatic models.
 The latter results in material functions (eg., creep compliance *J(t)*) computed over a time, angular frequency, or shear rate range.
 The training dataset is built by generating 1 million materials functions.
 Over the 1 million computations, we randomly varied the models and their parameters values.
 In the end, we record the magnitude of the material function from every computation and its correspondig label; for example, to train the MLP classfier for creep, we record in every computation the creep compliance and the name of the model that was used to generate the creep compliance data.